MauricioAndrades/sublime-clean-settings/README.md

 ## Installation

+You need node.
+Install node if you don't have node.

 `clone this repo`, `npm install` and create an alias in your shell to run this script with node, like...:
 `alias clean_sublime_settings="node /path/to/this/repo's/index.js"`